Table 6.48 — EEs for EAs whose label begins with M

 ANCHORING_PRHBT Anchoring is prohibited.
 6

-ANCHORING_RSTRCT Designated by appropriate authority, within which anchoring is restricted in accordance with certain specified conditions.
+ANCHORING_RSTRCT Anchoring is restricted in accordance with certain specified conditions.
 7

 ASW_OPERATING ASW operating.
 9